Housing SLC

 How does this plan relate/connect to Thriving in Place (TIP) and gentrification?

 Thriving in Place is an anti-displacement plan, which is a crucial part of any complete housing plan.
-It will be incorporated into Housing SLC with the findings and proposals being included as key elements.
-Housing SLC will go beyond Thriving in Place to include more than anti-displacement strategies, creating a holistic housing plan for the city.
+Thriving in Place complements Housing SLC and many of the action items from Thriving in Place are in Housing SLC.
+Housing SLC includes more than anti-displacement strategies, creating a holistic housing plan for the city.

 What does the City have in our control?
 And are there limits on what the City can do?